Artemmkin/Artemmkin.github.io/_posts/2017-03-13-log-shippers-part1.md

 #### Conclusion:
 We talked about Logstash as a shipper in the beginning of this post and continue to explore it later when we'll be looking at _logs indexers_.

 As a shipper, Logstash is too resource-consuming and slow, so we wouldn't want to install it on each of our hosts.
 Nevertheless, Logstash is a very flexible tool with lots of plugins which allow you to do almost anything with your logs.
 That's why it's widely used as a log indexer.
-We'll talk more about it when we'll be exploring the tools at a log indexer level.

 Logstash Forwarder and its successor Filebeat were introduced to fill in the need for a lightweight shipper.